 Tip #2 - Get the right gear and actually learn how to use it

-Let’s be honest, you’re never going to get an amazing shot if your camera simply isn’t good enough.
+Let’s be honest; you’re never going to get an amazing shot if your camera isn’t good enough.
 This is one area of life where money does actually talk.
-If you invest in a high quality camera, you’re going to get high quality photographs.
+If you invest in a high-quality camera, you will get high-quality photographs.